 The End of Life Option Act (Cal.
-Health & Safety Code § 443 et seq., referred to in this policy as the "Option Act"), as enacted during the 2015-16 Second Extraordinary Session of the California Legislature and effective June 9, 2016, allows certain terminally ill adult patients with the mental Capacity to Make Medical Decisions to request to be prescribed and Self-Administer an Aid-In-Dying Drug to end their life if specified conditions are met.
+Health & Safety Code § 443 et seq., referred to in this policy as the "Option Act"), as enacted during the 2015-16 Second Extraordinary Session of the California Legislature and effective June 9, 2016, allows certain terminally ill adult patients with the mental capacity to make medical decisions Capacity to Make Medical Decisions to request to be prescribed and self-administer Self-Administer an aid-in-dying drugAid-In-Dying Drug to end their life if specified conditions are met.

-The Option Act establishes specific procedures and requirements to be followed by patients and Health Care Providers who choose to assist them.
-It also provides that, upon proper notice, a Health Care Provider may "opt out" or prohibit its employees, independent contractors, or other persons or entities from participating in activities authorized under the Option Act while on premises owned, managed, or directly controlled by the prohibiting Health Care Provider or while acting within the course and scope of any employment by, or contract with, the prohibiting Health Care Provider.
+The Option Act establishes specific procedures and requirements to be followed by patients and health care provider Health Care Provider who choose to assist them.
+It also provides that, upon proper notice, a health care provider Health Care Provider may "opt out" or prohibit its employees, independent contractors, or other persons or entities from participating in activities authorized under the Option Act while on premises owned, managed, or directly controlled by the prohibiting health care provider Health Care Provider or while acting within the course and scope of any employment by, or contract with, the prohibiting health care provider Health Care Provider.